Skip navigation

 Why do I need a TP53 genetic test?

-You may need a TP53 test if you:
+You may need a TP53 genetic test if you have:

-• Have been diagnosed with cancer.
-The test can check whether an acquired change in your TP53 gene is causing your cancer.
+If you have been diagnosed with cancer, this test can check whether an acquired change in your TP53 gene is causing it.
 This information can help your provider select the right treatment and predict how your cancer may behave over time.

-• Have a personal and/or family health history that suggests you may have inherited Li-Fraumeni syndrome.
-Providers may use different sets of guidelines to decide who needs to be tested for Li-Fraumeni syndrome.
-Talk with your provider or a genetic counselor about testing if you or your family members have had cancers that are closely linked to Li-Fraumeni syndrome.
+If you have a personal and/or family health history that suggests Li-Fraumeni Syndrome, your provider may not only test you, but also some of your family members.
+Talk with your provider or a genetic counselor about testing if you or your family members have had cancers that are closely linked to this syndrome.
 These cancers include:

 What happens during a TP53 genetic test?